-All of the Company's significant accounting policies and estimates are included in Note 3 and 4 of its condensed consolidated interim financial statements for the nine month period ended May 31, 2012.
+All of the Company's significant accounting policies and estimates are included in Note 3 of the consolidated financial statements for the year ended August 31, 2012.

 New Standards Not Yet Adopted

 Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting years beginning after January 1, 2013 or later years.
 Early adoption of either IFRS 10, 11 or 12 is permitted but requires the concurrent adoption of the other two standards.